Rufus31415/arduino-pro-portenta-h7-carrier-board/README.md

   - Delete the 4 external pins for hight density connector
   - Enlarge the footprint of high-density connectors (pin width from 25.98mil to 30.98mil)
   - Enlarge to 0.28mm track width for GND, 3.3V, VSYS
+  - Link pin GND 54 of J1 to Shield header GND

 # License: MIT 😘